dat-ecosystem-archive/docs/docs/intro.md

 #### Security

-Dat transfers files over an encrypted connection.
-Only users with your unique link can access the files inside of a dat.
-Your `dat://` link allows users to download and re-share your files and no one needs permission to rehost your dat, so be careful with whom you share your link.
-Only the original creator of the dat can add files, unless the secret key is shared.
+Dat transfers files over an encrypted connection using state-of-the-art cryptography.
+Only users with your unique link can access your files.
+Your dat link allows users to download and re-share your files.
+To write updates to a dat, users must have the secret key.
 Dat also verifies the hashes of files on download so no malicious content can be added.

 ## Who we are